Melora Kuhn

 “The Legacy of Disembodiment”

-Opening June 13, 2026, 3-6pm
+Opening July 11, 2026, 3-6pm

 Throughout the twentieth century, certain artists permanently altered the mechanics of perception itself.
 Marcel Duchamp destabilized the object.
 René Magritte destabilized representation.
 Melora Kuhn’s work appears to extend this destabilization into the psychological and bodily realm itself.
 Her work is not simply about the transformation of an image, but the transformation of disembodied experience within painting and sculpture.

 While painting the men out of The Rape of the Sabine Women—leaving holes in the women’s bodies where the men had been—Kuhn began thinking about Gian Lorenzo Bernini’s The Rape of Proserpina and the famous pressure of Hades’ hands pressing into Persephone’s flesh.
 She wondered what would remain if the aggressor disappeared entirely.
-The realization of this idea became the centerpiece of the exhibition and Kuhn’s first life-sized sculpture.

 Persephone remains alone, arms raised in resistance or surrender, suspended within the psychological condition immediately following an act of violence.
 The absence of Hades does not create relief.
 Instead, it intensifies disorientation, trauma, and transformation.

 Without the aggressor, the work no longer safely resolves into mythology or historical narrative.
 What remains is the body’s memory of violation itself.
-The sculpture is not documenting trauma.
-It is still inside it.

 Persephone remains suspended just before realization fully arrives, still marked by Hades’ hands, still inside terror, instinct, and rage, but already transformed.
 Melora Kuhn may be altering the ontology of embodied experience within sculpture itself.